V3lectronics/SPIRIT/README.md

 ### Headphone Jack

 This phone has a headphone jack.
-This way the user can decide between wireless, usb C, jack.
+This way the user can decide between wireless or wired.

 ### Microphone